 How many schools did you apply to?

 How many application cycles did you apply to, before being accepted to NCSU?

 How many schools invited you for an interview?

-I was rejected outright from Mizzou and the Univ. of Wisconsin right off the bat (pre-interview).
-I was interviewed by the joint Utah State/Washington State program.
+I was rejected outright from Mizzou veterinary school and the Univ. of Wisconsin right off the bat (pre-interview).
+I was interviewed by the joint Utah State/Washington State college of veterinary medicine program.
 North Carolina State University does not interview and accepted me outright.

 How many of those gave you an acceptance letter?

-2; Utah State/Washington State (resident of the state of Utah at the time of application) and North Carolina State (accepted as an out of state student)
+2; Utah State/Washington State college of veterinary medicine (resident of the state of Utah at the time of application) and North Carolina State (accepted as an out of state student)

 Do you remember any specifically challenging interview questions?